 - For the images, you will be asked to lie on your back on the imaging bed and the gamma camera will be placed over your body.

-- You are free to go about your daily activities in the waiting period between the first and second appointments; there are no restrictions.
+- You are free to go about your daily activities in the waiting period between the first and second parts of your appointment; there are no restrictions.
 This time is needed for the injected radiopharmaceutical to attach to your bones.

-- The second appointment is usually 2-5 hours after the first appointment.
-Your technologist will let you know when to return for the second appointment.
+- The second part of your appointment is usually 2-5 hours after part one.
+Your technologist will let you know when to return.

-- During the second appointment, there is no injection; only imaging will be performed.
+- During part two, there is no injection; only imaging will be performed.
 This will take approximately 30 minutes.

 - During the imaging, please hold as still as you can.
 You may breathe normally, but movement can blur the images and make them more difficult to interpret.
 Please let your technologist know if you are not comfortably positioned on the bed.